k3nnethfrancis/client-researcher/README.md

-# ag42-client-researcher
+# client-researcher

-ag42-client-researcher is an AI-powered content research and reporting tool designed to generate personalized reports for clients based on their profiles and interests.
+client-researcher is an AI-powered content research and reporting tool designed to generate personalized reports for clients based on their profiles and interests.

 ## Overview